Where to View the Brackendale Eagles

 Nestled along the dyke in one of the most picturesque locations along the Squamish River is the Eagle Run Viewing Shelter.
 The shelter includes interactive information boards, covered spaces to hide from the elements, park benches, and even viewing binoculars on Saturdays.
-Volunteer interpreters from the Eagle Watch program will be at the Eagle Run Viewing Shelter on Saturdays and Sundays from 10 am - 3 pm between November 10 and early January 2019 as well as through Christmas Week to help educate interested guests about our famous Brackendale Eagles.
+Volunteer interpreters from the Eagle Watch program will be at the Eagle Run Viewing Shelter on Saturdays and Sundays from 10 am - 3 pm between November 10 and January 13, as well as through Christmas Week to help educate interested guests about our famous Brackendale Eagles.

 4. Squamish Estuary

 Spectacular mountain views and picturesque meadows and marshes characterize this site.
 Beautiful year-round the addition of wintering eagles only elevates this already picturesque location.
 Eagles are known to perch in the leaf baren trees against the backdrop of the Stawamus Chief.
 Arrive camera in hand, you will not want to put it down.

 A home for many spawning salmon, it's no surprise that hundreds of bald eagles can be spotted here year after year.
 The mellow forested trails skirting the Mamquam River make for a perfect location for photographers and nature enthusiasts to walk among the birds of prey who call Squamish home each winter.

 To acess the trails take the Mamquam Road exit from the Sea to Sky Highway and park your car in a small lot slightly past the Squamish Golf and Country Club.
 The trailhead begins a few metres west of the parking lot.
 You can view a map of the Mamquam River trails here.

 6. From a Raft Floating Down the Cheakamus River